batoxpr/introtoim/Mid-term Documentation (FINAL).md

 ///**start screen**///

-* For the background image, I've found a pixelated room gif from google.
+* For the background image, I've found this [pixelated room](https://i.pinimg.com/originals/50/3e/7b/503e7bdead9d16873dc3aba172bfd595.gif) gif from Pinterest.
-Insert image here
-* For the moving title, I made something similar to the example that was [included]() in the Week 5 Github folder.
+* For the moving title, I made something similar to the example that was [included](https://editor.p5js.org/itp42/sketches/X3BWWO3KO) in the Week 4 Github folder.
 * For the blinking insruction text, I've used framecount and modulus to make it blink.
 ![blink](assets/blink.PNG)

-**CODING PROCESS**
+///**coding process**///
+* I first started to watch [The Coding Train's](https://www.youtube.com/watch?v=l0HoJHc-63Q) P5JS game tutorials.
+Then I also found multiple other tutorials including the [CodeArt](https://www.youtube.com/watch?v=Z57hx4ey5RY&t=216s).
+From these examples, I've understood the basic concepts of switching from one state to another, and implementing key functions of P5JS to control the game.

 I created different states for win and lose cases as well as a start screen and score counter.
 I used the KeyPressed() and KeyReleased() functions to make the emoji move and stop.
 Insert image here.